geni97/dog-rescue-pattern-library/patterns/cards/README.md

 dog-card: |
   The dog-card is used to list the dogs available for adoption and includes a picture of the dog and a button.

+button-card: |
+  The button card is used as a call-to-action in the homepage.
 ---